jstrace/jstrace/Readme.md

  If your library supports tracing, it's best that you do _not_ add jstrace as a dependency, instead you should provide a `trace` option to let the user pass in jstrace if they wish.
+Some people call this "dependency injection".
 For example:

 ```js
 function MyLib(opts) {